distributed-assertions/distributed-assertions.github.io/docs/dispatch.md

 *Description*

-    publish one of the DAMF formats starting from a dispatch standard input format.
+    publish a DAMF object starting from a dispatch standard input format.

 *Usage*